 A data descriptor wrapper that makes the name structurally unshadowable

 All of the approaches above are defensive — they detect or report the collision.
-There is a structural approach that makes shadowing impossible at the Python level without relying on __slots__: promote the name to a data descriptor by wrapping the classmethod in a class that defines both __get__ and __set__.
+There is a structural approach that makes shadowing impossible at the Python level without relying on __slots__: promote the name to a data descriptor by wrapping the classmethod in a class that defines __set__ (and __get__, to preserve callable behavior).
 Because data descriptors occupy step 1 in the lookup order, an instance attribute assignment to the same name will never reach the instance __dict__.
+A descriptor that defines only __set__ qualifies as a data descriptor per the Python Data Model — both __get__ and __set__ are included here so the method remains callable, but the tier-1 status comes from __set__ alone.

 class ProtectedClassMethod: